awesto/django-shop/docs/reference/addresses.rst

 **django-SHOP** the merchant has to actively give permission to his customers, to reuse this address for billing.

-The merchant has to actively allow this setting on the site, while editing the **Billing Address Form Plugin**.
+The merchant has to actively allow this setting on the site, while editing the **Address Form Plugin**.

 Address Formatting